Skip to content

 });

-method publishes an event to multiple relays and returns an observable of the responses from each relay.
+The event method sends an EVENT message to multiple relays and returns an observable of the responses from each relay.

 const event = {